UN mediation of the Kashmir dispute: Dixon mission

 Dixon also had concerns that the Kashmiris, not being high-spirited people, may vote under fear or improper influences.
 Following Pakistan's objections, he proposed that Sheikh Abdullah administration should be held in "commission" (in abeyance) while the plebiscite was held.
 This was not acceptable to India.
 According to Raghavan, at this point, Dixon lost patience and declared failure.

 Another reason India declined Dixon's proposals for a limited plebiscite was that India wanted to keep its own troops in Kashmir during the plebiscite, claiming they were necessary for "security reasons", but at the same time India did not want any Pakistani troops to remain.
 This contradicted the Dixon plan which had stipulated that neither India nor Pakistan would be permitted to retain troops in the plebiscite zone.

 Dixon felt that India would not agree to demilitarisation and other provisions governing the plebiscite that guard against influence and abuse.
 In the absence of Indian demilitarization, the Pakistanis and the Azad forces were unwilling to demilitarise the territory under their administration.
 Dixon's final comment was to suggest that India and Pakistan be left to solve the situation on their own.

 The failure of the Dixon mission served to increase the American ambassador Loy Henderson's distrust of India.
 Henderson in his own assessment upon visiting the Kashmir Valley observed that the majority of people in the Valley would vote to join Pakistan in a plebiscite rather than remain with India.
 He observed that if given the choice, most Kashmiris would opt for a third option: independence.
 Henderson believed that because of Indian allegations, kindled by Nehru, that America was biased in favour of Pakistan, the Americans ought to distance themselves from the Kashmir dispute, which Washington did so in 1950.

 Frank Graham's mediation

 Pakistan vetoed Ralph Bunche as the next mediator.

-When Dixon's successor, Dr Frank Graham, arrived in the subcontinent during a time of tension, he tried to effect demilitarisation prior to a plebiscite but India and Pakistan could not agree on the number of troops who were to remain in Kashmir.
+When Dixon's successor, Frank Graham, arrived in the subcontinent during a time of tension, he tried to effect demilitarisation prior to a plebiscite but India and Pakistan could not agree on the number of troops who were to remain in Kashmir.